pkp/pkp-docs/dev/documentation/en/architecture-handlers.md

 ## Controller Handlers (deprecated)

-Controller Handlers receive requests from [UI Controllers](./frontend#controllers) and return `JSON` output.
+Controller Handlers receive requests from UI Controllers and return `JSON` output.
 They act like Page Handlers except that they serve individual interactive UI components, such as a submission's list of files, discussions or participants.

-**Controller Handlers are deprecated.** New features should be built using the [UI Library](./frontend#ui-library) interacting with API Handlers.
+**Controller Handlers are deprecated.** New features should be built using the UI Library components that interact with API Handlers.
 However, they are common throughout the application and will remain in use for some time.

 Learn more about [controller URLs, routes and ops](./architecture-routes#controller-routes).